th1nhhdk/local_ai_ocr/README_en.md

 - Due to technical limitations, the AI OCR **may get stuck** in an infinite loop.
 If that happens, press **STOP**.
 - Although `DeepSeek-OCR` has extremely high accuracy, you **should still verify the results**, especially for important documents.
 - The first run always takes some time to load the AI Model into memory.
+- Dragging and dropping files may not preserve the file order, this is a software limitation and there is currently no way to fix it.

 ## Usage Guide